Crayola: Crayons

 Crayola crayon packs vary in package counts of just a few crayons sold to establishments such as hotels and restaurants, to hand out to their young guests, to 832-crayon "Classpack" bulk boxes marketed to schools.
-The colors contained in a package have ranged from two to 200 (although a 200-color package includes "special effect" crayons such as glitters, neons, etc.).
+The colors contained in a package have ranged from two to 200 (although a 200-color package includes "special effect" crayons such as glitters, neons, etc).

-The most common retail packages are multiples of eight, with 8, 16, 24, 32, 48, 64, 96, and 120 packs being marketed today.
+The most common retail packages are multiples of eight, with 8, 16, 24, 32, 48, 64, 96 and 120 packs being marketed today.
 A 150-crayon pack featuring a plastic telescope-like case was introduced in 2006, and includes 118 regular color crayons, 16 glitter crayons, and 16 "Metallic FX" crayons, as well as a built-in sharpener at the apex of the tower.
 This was succeeded by a 152-crayon set in a plastic yellow carrying case in 2013, with all the colors from the 150-crayon set plus the standard colors Piggy Pink and Blue Bell.

 Colors

 As the size of Crayola crayon packs increased from the original 1903 crayon packs, the variety of colors available has also increased—reaching 120 colors by 1998.
 Since 1998, new colors have been added, but always replacing existing colors.
-In all, 50 colors have been retired, bringing the total number of regular colors produced to 170.
 On March 31, 2017, Crayola announced that Dandelion would be retired.
 On September 14, 2017, the replacement color "Bluetiful" was announced.
 The color is reportedly a new hue realized after experiments done at Oregon State University.
 It was discovered while scientists were experimenting with electronics.

+In 2021, with the introduction of the Colors of Kindness pack, 4 new colors were introduced.
+To date, 14 colors have been retired, bringing the total number of regular colors produced to 138.

 According to Crayola, they currently manufacture 120 standard crayon colors which are all included in the regular 120-count box.
 This does not include specialty crayons like the Metallic FX, Gel FX and the glitter crayons, but does include fluorescent crayons.

 Colors chart

 The colors in the box below come in the packs of 8, 16, and 24:

 In 2020, Crayola introduced a new line of 24 colors named "Colors of the World" to reflect nearly 40 skin tones of people around the world.
-The box of these crayons will include a gradient skin tone label, and for the first time color names will be written in French, English, and Spanish.
+The box of these crayons included a gradient skin tone label, and for the first time color names were written in French, English, and Spanish.